TechnoIris/juvoxaProject/README.md

 A hospital portal

 This app provides a online interaction and helps keep track and fetching of records for the hospital, doctor and patient end user.
+It requires flask python package library and much others.
+If preffered to run on virtual python environment follow the last procedure described as venv setup within main folder.
 Please follow the instructions as follows.,

 1.create a database called hospital in psql.